Welcome to the Principles of Macroeconomics

 Who Is This Guy ‘Jim Luke’?

 He’s your professor, me.
 I also go by the name “Econproph” on the Web.
-I’m not the most interesting man in the world but so far I’ve made it into the top 10, at least in my own mind.
-If you don’t believe me, click here for my bio or here for my teaching portfolio.
-I also have a sense of humor, although some tell me it’s a warped sense of humor.
-I’m serious about economics but I don’t see why we can’t have some fun along the way.
+I’m not the most interesting man in the world but so far I’ve made it into the top 10, at least in my own mind. 😉 although some tell me it’s a warped sense of humor.
+I’m on Twitter as @econproph and I have a blog at econproph.com.
+I haven’t written a lot in the two+ years of Covid largely because I’ve had some long-term health issues (not covid, per se thank heaven, but some similar long-term issues).
+I’ve also been trying to write my first academic book.
+It all sounded like a good idea at the time.
+I’m serious about economics, open learning, and building community, but I don’t see why we can’t have some fun along the way.

 Introduction to Thinking about Macroeconomics